Habitat Restoration and Carbon Sequestration

 We have a small solar system (1000W) and added a windmill (400W) installed on the roof of the casita that powers everything!
-We also have a small portable gas generator that we use as backup power and for when we are doing construction.
+We also have a small portable gas generator that we use as backup power or for when we are doing construction.

 We have a fridge that only gets 3 hours of run time to cool down and most of the year this is enough to keep vegetables, sauces and eggs cool in the fridge and milk products, nuts and flours cool.
 We keep the nuts and flours in the freezer as beetles that might be in them are killed by freezing.

 We don’t eat meat at the ranch.
 The fridge is not cold enough to store it safely and we choose to eat less meat because of the damage it causes to biodiversity and the high rate of deforestation.
-Besides that, if you have ever raised your own food, you know that the meat from grocery stores tastes nothing like it should.
+Besides that, if you have ever raised your food, you know that the meat from grocery stores tastes nothing like it should.
 But that’s another story…